CMSgov/price-transparency-guide/README.md

 File Naming Convention
 -------------------------
 The following is the required naming standard for each file: `<YYYY-MM-DD>_<payer or issuer name>_<plan name>_<file type name>.json`
+For payer or issuer's names and plan names that have spaces (i.e. "healthplan 100"), those spaces would be replaced with dashes `-`

 For example, the following would be the required naming for CMS:
 * `2020-01-05_cms_medicare_in-network-rates.json`
 * `2020-01-05_cms_medicare_allowed-amounts.json`
 * `2020-01-05_cms_medicare_prescription-drugs.json`

+An example of a plan named `healthcare 100` with an issuer's name `issuer abc`, the following would be the naming output:
+* `2020-01-05_issuer-abc_healthcare-100_in-network-rates.json`
+* `2020-01-05_issuer-abc_healthcare-100_allowed-amounts.json`
+* `2020-01-05_issuer-abc_healthcare-100_prescription-drugs.json`

 Schemas
 =======